 There’s a reason why most of the people who voted Porto as the European best destination 2017 were foreigners (56.8%).

-In my first trip to the city, I felt instantly at home, which is a very good but also strange sensation.
+On my first trip to the city, I felt instantly at home, which is a very good and strange sensation.

 How can an outsider feel at home in a city they’ve never been to?
 Mainly because people will treat you like a foreigner, but never as an outsider.